lmapii/practical-zephyr/02_devicetree_syntax/readme.md

 )
 ```

-That's it for our build.
+That's it for peek into the Zephyr build.
 Let's wrap it up:
 - Zephyr uses a so called devicetree to describe the hardware.
-- Most of the devicetree sources are already available within Zephyr.
+- Most of the devicetree sources are already available within Zephyr, e.g., MCUs and boards.
 - We'll use devicetree mostly to override or extend existing DTS files.
 - In Zephyr, the devicetree is resolved at _compile time_, using [macrobatics][zephyr-summit-22-devicetree].